Can You Weld Galvanized Steel? Best Beginner’s Guide

 On the other hand, outside corner joints create fewer problems because less galvanization is burned.

 Galvanized steel is as easy to cut as the metal underneath.
-However, the hot-cutting processes, for example, oxyfuel cutting, will generate a lot of zinc fumes.
+However, the hot-cutting processes, for example, oxyfuel cutting, will generate a lot of fumes.

 Can you stick weld galvanized steel?